Connect with us

 Despite being working royals, Princess Anne and Prince Edward are currently too low in the succession to serve as councillors of state.

-When Prince William becomes king, his wife, the present Princess of Wales, his children Prince George, and when they are old enough, as well as Prince Harry, are expected to serve as his councillors of state.
+When Prince William becomes king, his wife, the present Princess of Wales, his children , Princess Charlotte and Prince Louis when they are old enough, as well as Prince Harry, are expected to serve as his councillors of state.

 While the royal family is still in sorrow for the Queen, it is unknown if King Charles will make any adjustments to the selection procedure for councillors of state.